Health Update - Month 14

 My weight right now is probably the lowest since high school!
 Last April I was close to this level, right after I switched to the carnivore diet.
 At that time, I think the weight loss was due to water loss caused by the diet.

-This time, my diet is more balanced and with less intense workouts, it is still dropping!!
+This time, my diet is more balanced, and even with less intense workouts, it is still dropping!!
 It is amazing.
 I attribute this to:

 - No snacks between meals.